nopow-link/documentation/en_US/Plugins/Cms/wordpress.md

 You are almost there.
 In order to guarantee that you are the owner of your site, we need to carry out a first exchange of information with this one.
 To do this, go to the "Nopow-Link" tab of your Wordpress administrator interface.

-> Note that if you do not see the Nopow-Link tab after installing the plugin, it is certainly because the plugin is not activated.
+> Note that if you don't see the Nopow-Link tab after installing the plugin, it is certainly because the plugin is not activated.
 Go to the "plugins" tab then click on the under "installed plugin", you will find the list of all the plugins installed on your Wordpress site.
 Find the Nopow-Link plugin in the list then click on the small activate button.

 All you have to do is copy paste the activation key that was provided to you in your Nopow-Link user space and click on the "certify plugin" button.